Mohamed-Taha69/acne-classification/Ai_model/src/preprocessing/README.md

 - All functions handle both PIL Images and numpy arrays
 - Preprocessing is applied **before** torchvision transforms
 - The pipeline is optional and can be disabled via the `enable_preprocessing` flag
+- Segmentation can be turned off (recommended for faster Colab runs) by setting `data.preprocessing.use_segmentation: false`
 - Preprocessing is applied to both training and validation sets

 ## Future Enhancements